-Rob Lowe Celebrates 30 Years Sobriety With Emotional Instagram Post
+Rob Lowe Celebrates 30 Years Of Sobriety With Emotional Instagram Post

 30 years ago today, I found a sober life of true happiness and fulfillment.
 I am filled with gratitude on this anniversary.
 From a treatment center in Arizona to a bomb shelter in Israel, I have come to know many extraordinary people, and the fellowship of recovery has changed my life and given me gifts beyond my selfish imaginings.
 If you, or someone you love is struggling with any kind of addiction, there is hope!
 Love to you all.

 The actor is looking straight at the camera in the image, not smiling, but with a pensive look on his face.
-He is shirtless, his hair appears to be wet and the sun is shining upon his shoulders and back.
+He is shirtless, his hair appears to be damp, and the sun is shining upon his shoulders and back.

-One of the first to comment on the actor’s share was his son John Owen, who posted he was endlessly proud of his father and added a note to his mother, Sheryl Lowe, for “putting up with you.”
+One of the first to comment on the actor’s share was his son, John Owen, who stated he was endlessly proud of his father and added a note to his mother, Sheryl Lowe, for “putting up with you.”

 View this post on Instagram